Getting around

 Use of e-scooters

-Please be aware that the use of private e-scooter is illegal on public highways and in public spaces.
-The University does not allow the use of e-scooters on campus as it not currently possible to get appropriate insurance for privately owned e-scooters.
-If you have an e-scooter, we recommend that you don’t bring it to Cardiff.
+Please be aware that using private e-scooter is illegal on public highways and in public spaces.
+The university does not allow e-scooters on campus.
+If you have an e-scooter, we recommend not bringing it to Cardiff.
 There are currently no trials of rented e-scooters taking place in Cardiff.

 Public transport

-Bus and train services are provided within the city centre, its suburbs and to various destinations outside of the city.
+Bus and train services are provided within the city centre, local suburbs and the wider area.

 Travelling by bus